 - Symmetry/exactness (Symmetry OCD)

-- Superstitious obsessions (such as special significance to numbers, colors, dates, words, and cultural practices that need to be performed flawlessly)
+- Superstitious obsessions, such as special significance to numbers, colors, dates, words, and cultural practices that need to be performed flawlessly (Magical thinking OCD)

 What Is Comorbidity & How Does It Relate to OCD?

-Comorbid disorders occur when someone has at least two mental health disorders.
+Comorbidity occurs when someone has at least two mental health disorders.
 For example, someone with OCD may also have ADHD.
-Comorbid disorders may exist independently or interact with each other, enhancing the complications of the other.
-Someone with comorbid OCD and depression may experience improvement in mood when the OCD symptoms are under better control since they interact with each other.
-Most OCD and comorbid disorders are related to each other.
+Comorbid disorders may exist independently or interact with each other, enhancing and complicating the other.
+Someone with comorbid OCD and depression may experience improvement in mood when the OCD symptoms are under better control.

 Studies have shown that 90% of patients with OCD meet the criteria for at least one other psychiatric diagnosis in their lifetime.1 The most common comorbid mental health diagnoses are other anxiety disorders (76%), including panic disorder, social anxiety, specific phobias, and post-traumatic stress disorder.